famik/ormkv/README.md

 import com.lwjlol.ormkv.sp.SharedPreferencesHandler

 object KvStore {
-    //  if you user SharedPreferences, you can use SharedPreferencesHandler val sharedPreferencesHandler =
+    //  if you use SharedPreferences, you can use SharedPreferencesHandler val sharedPreferencesHandler =
         SharedPreferencesHandler(App.context.getSharedPreferences("SP", Context.MODE_PRIVATE))

-    //  if you user mmkv, you can use MmkvHandler val mmkvHandler = MmkvHandler(com.tencent.mmkv.MMKV.defaultMMKV()) }
+    //  if you use mmkv, you can use MmkvHandler val mmkvHandler = MmkvHandler(com.tencent.mmkv.MMKV.defaultMMKV()) }
 ```